 Appreciation generates customer loyalty.
 And loyal customers are extremely valuable for your business.
 Studies show that even though “loyal customers” only make up around 20% of most customer bases, they account for around 80% of a business’s profit margin.

 So let’s take a look at the benefits showing customer appreciation can have for your business.

-Cheap marketing: Grand gestures of customer appreciation can be a cheap form of marketing that leads to long-lasting returns.
+Grand gestures of customer appreciation can be a cheap form of indirect marketing that leads to long-lasting returns.
 For example, say you send a card to a client on their birthday.
 This sort of “wow” moment builds brand loyalty and works great for social media engagement.

-Have a positive impact: Sometimes things go wrong.
-It could be a poor customer interaction, a glitch in an internal system… or a global pandemic.
+Sometimes things go wrong.
+It could be poor customer interaction, a glitch in an internal system… or a global pandemic.
 When you appreciate your customers you’re able to better support their needs in any situation.